River Valleys CoC

 • Transitional Housing

-• Other permanent housing services designated for people experiencing homelessness
+• Other permanent housing designated for people experiencing homelessness

 Crisis housing like emergency shelters are not prioritized, but they may be access points to Coordinated Entry and other housing.